rabowskyb/amazon-sagemaker-workshop/README.md

 ## Modules

 This workshop is broken up into multiple modules.
-You must complete each module before proceeding to the next, however, modules 1 and 2 have AWS CloudFormation templates available that you can use to launch the necessary resources without manually creating them yourself if you'd like to skip ahead.
+Module 1 must be completed first.
+We recommend you complete the other modules in order, however, you are welcome to skip ahead.

+1. Creating a Notebook Instance
-1. NOTEBOOK 1
+2. NOTEBOOK 1
 2. NOTEBOOK 2
 3. NOTEBOOK 3